 The Shuswap Well is tested monthly for nitrogen levels (including nitrates and nitrites) and microbiology.
 The Shuswap River is sampled monthly for microbiology.
 Both sources are sampled quarterly for total organic carbon.

 The Shuswap River is sampled annually for comprehensive testing.
 The Shuswap Well is sampled every second year for comprehensive testing.
-Both sources were tested in 2021.
+The Shuswap River and the Shuswap Well were both tested in 2023.

 The results are as follows.